hashgraph/hedera-mirror-node/docs/design/stacked-state-frames.md

 The most **up**stream cache is simply a pass-through-only accessor of ground truth - usually to a database.
-Given a key it will call the ground truth provider and return whatever is the there - either an actual value, or "missing".
+Given a key it will call the accessor and return whatever is the there - either an actual value, or "missing".

 The database layer does no _caching_ at all, but stacked on top of it is